Vyral/base-template/_posts/2018-08-23-how-to-pick-the-right-paint-for-your-project.md

 Harmony, she tells us, is zero VOC, or volatile organic compound.
 Having zero VOC is important to her clients because they are more concerned than ever about the environment and their own personal health.
 Volatile organic compounds can make people sick, so painting companies have moved away from it using oils and instead creating waterborne paints.

-For all the do-it-youselfers, Alex says that **the biggest mistake is not completing prep work properly**.
+For all the do-it-yourselfers, Alex says that **the biggest mistake is not completing prep work properly**.
 People tend to want to skip to the fun part of painting so they don't sand, wash the walls, or tape things off and, unfortunately, that's when things don't work out.
 To avoid having your painting look bad, you will need to prepare accordingly.
 If you do this and also follow her directions, Alex tells me that you'll be really happy with your beautiful end-product.

 To end, I have a surprise: Alex is more than just the assistant manager.
 She is also my stepdaughter and she has arranged a special account for us and our clients and friends! **You can visit any Sherwin Williams in the country and mention our phone number, (403) 827-8081), so it will bring up our contractor discount**.
 Alex does suggest that you include your name and address so that if you ever need more of the same color, you can easily match it through their system.